 Did you know that supermarkets are enemies of frugal living?
+Want to know what these shocking traps are?

 According to this National Geographic article, grocery shopping is a “cunningly orchestrated process . . . designed to lure us in, keep us there, and seduce us into spending money.”
 Supermarkets are specially designed to empty our wallets!